 - Next deleting_sheet Application.DisplayAlerts=True→ Here, the loop will go through other worksheets and delete them.

-- In conclusion, we have successfully deleted all sheets except one in Excel.
-Simple isn’t it?
+- Lastly, we have successfully deleted all sheets except one in Excel.
+Simple, isn’t it?

-In this article, I have tried to cover all the methods to delete all sheets except one.
+In this article, I have covered all the methods to delete all sheets except one.
 Take a tour of the practice workbook and download the file to practice by yourself.
 I hope you find it helpful.
 Please inform us in the comment section about your experience.
-We, the ExcelDemy team, are always responsive to your queries.
-Stay tuned and keep learning.